BuilderIO/gpt-crawler/README.md

 };
 ```

 See [config.ts](src/config.ts) for all available options.
-Here is a sample of the common configu options:
+Here is a sample of the common configuration options:

 ```ts
 type Config = {